mkouhia/wundernut-vol13/README.md

 - If Rust is not installed, install it as per instructions in [rust-lang.org](https://www.rust-lang.org/tools/install)
 - Clone repository: `git clone git@github.com:mkouhia/wundernut-vol13.git`
-- With the maze in some local file, solve the maze with
+- With the maze in some local file, solve the maze and play back the solution with

-        cargo run <filename>
+    cargo run -- --playback <filename>

+See program help in

+    cargo run -- --help

 ## Implementation